 Here is a pic of all my current Madewell jeans.
 I’m going to go through them one by one and then give some tips for how I saved money on all the pairs (#previewstatement #nevernotdissertating).
 I have the 10″ high riser, 9″ rise skinny, the ‘roadtripper’ (stretchy), and the slim boy jean.

 Pros: Umm ok so these jeans rule.
 I never understood how people got “cool” looking skinny jeans, that actually stayed skinny and didn’t get baggy until I purchased this pair.
-They are costly but they have really held up over the last 2 years (admittedly this is partially because I started freezing, not washing my jeans).
+They are costly but they have really held up over the last 2 years (admittedly this is partially because I started freezing, not washing my jeans, as weird as that sounds!).
 The 10″ rise is my favorite and makes half-tucking in shirts look cool.
 Cost: $128-138 (black, blue)

 Cons: Not very comfortable after eating, and I definitely don’t lounge around the house in them.
 But when I want to look like I could kill a man, they are the go-to.
 Many reviewers say size down, so I did.
 I actually would have preferred my normal 28 just for a little more waist breathing room.

 Pros: I never had a baggy pair of jeans until these and wasn’t sure how people were ‘pulling off’ the look, but Madewell did all the work on that front for me.
 These are just slim enough not to look sloppy.
 Cost: $128

 Cons: I would actually size down in these.
 This pair is a 28 and they are too big in the waist.
 I just belt them.
 I also own this pair in a size 27 now in the high rise boyjean version and those are ALSO too big.
 I would recommend trying these on in person if you can.